International Student Association

 Another part of our role is to work with the Student Union's Academic Office, semester leaders and departments to provide you with a qualitative academic environment at RSU.
 Additionally, we will be assisting the international academic societies to arrange interesting seminars and workshops in different fields of medicine every month for you.

-I’m Francesca Zanghi and I’m a 4th year medical student, and the Medical Science Director for ISA 2020.
+I’m Francesca Zanghi and I’m a 4th year medical student, and the Medical Science Director on the 2020 ISA Board.

 Together with Stina Jantke, I am looking forward to organising interesting guest lectures, seminars, as well as practical workshops to improve the medical and scientific knowledge of RSU students.